markramach/vault-spring-boot-starter/README.md

 ### Additional Configuration

 `vault.mount` - Once you have some familiarity with Vault you will notice you can create any number of backend mount points.
-A mount is a path extension the corresponds to a persistent storage solution.
+A mount is a path extension that corresponds to a persistent storage solution.
 You can specify the mount point configuration using the vault.mount configuration value on the command line.
 Or, you can specify it in the bootstrap.yml file like the following.

 	vault:
 	  endpoint: http://hostname:port/v1